Elif-Civvv/NODDI_project/README.md

 ## Overview

 Traumatic brain injury (TBI) triggers neuroinflammation (glial swelling) and axonal degeneration at the same time.
-Standard diffusion MRI cannot tell the two apart, because the widely used **NODDI** model has no glial compartment and acquires at a single echo time (TE).
-At a fixed TE every compartment contributes a signal equal to `v · exp(-TE/T2)` — the product of its volume fraction and its T2-weighting — so one measurement cannot separate volume fraction from relaxation.
-The fit is **degenerate**.
+Standard diffusion MRI cannot tell the two apart, because the widely used NODDI model has no glial compartment and acquires at a single echo time (TE).
+At a fixed TE every compartment contributes a signal equal to `v · exp(-TE/T2)`, which is the product of its volume fraction and its T2-weighting.
+So, one measurement cannot separate volume fraction from relaxation, making the fit degenerate

-This project tests, by simulation, whether adding a **restricted glial-sphere compartment** together with **multi-TE acquisition** and **compartment-specific T2 relaxation** resolves that degeneracy.
+This project tests, by simulation, whether adding a restricted glial-sphere compartment together with multi-TE acquisition and compartment-specific T2 relaxation resolves that degeneracy.
 It does so with two experiments built on a shared forward model, noise model, and Bayesian (MCMC) inference engine:
 - **Experiment A — single-voxel parameter sweep** (`noddi_project/`): sweeps the  glial fraction at one voxel and isolates the mathematical separability of the glial compartment.
 Reported with T2 estimated freely, which exposes the degeneracy directly.
-- **Experiment B — spatially realistic white-matter phantom** (`phantom_hcp/`):
-  embeds synthetic TBI lesions in a real HCP white-matter slice and tests whether recovery survives variable fibre orientation and per-voxel noise.
+- **Experiment B — spatially realistic white-matter phantom** (`phantom_hcp/`): embeds synthetic TBI lesions in a real HCP white-matter slice and tests whether recovery survives variable fibre orientation and per-voxel noise.
 Reported with T2 fixed at ground truth, which yields interpretable spatial recovery maps.

-**Headline result.** Once the relaxation degeneracy is constrained, both a glia-added NODDI (gaNODDI) and the novel multi-TE protocol recover the glial fraction accurately under **astrogliosis** (AUC 1.000).
-Both **fail under vasogenic edema**, leaking free-water signal into the glial channel and misreading a true glial fraction of zero as inflammation.
-Multi-TE is a promising direction, but is limited where the underlying change is a pure free-water perturbation.

 ---